pkgpl/cfgio/README.md

 #### Interpolation
 `$(key1)` in a value is replaced with the value of `key1` in the current section.
 We can specify the section name containing the keyword as `$(Section 1:key1)` as shown in the example (`filename`).
 "DEFAULTS" section for a missing keyword is also available in the interpolation process.

+#### Boolean
+Following strings are rendered as `.true.`.
+Otherwize, `.false.`

+- TRUE, True, true, T, t
+- YES, Yes, yes, Y, y
+- ON, On, on
+- .TRUE., .true.

 ### Output